top of page

 We’re also looking to expand our support of local dogs in need by re-opening our previously closed dog block.
 These changes means we can increase the number of student placements we can offer, and give back to the community.

 To help animals that need us well into the future, make a gift or join the team of local volunteers!
-We especially who are able to give us a steady commitment of their time throughout the year.

 maggie adopted 1.jpg